das-kushal/yacc-calculator/README.md

 # YACC Calculator
 A calculator which is written using Lex/Yacc.
-It supports basic arithmetic operations(addition, subtraction, multiplication and division).
+It supports basic arithmetic operations(addition, subtraction, multiplication and division). :iphone:

 # How to compile it
 ## Prerequisities